frosimanuel/meli-challenge/README.md

+# Meli Challenge – Secure User Data Ingestion and Encryption App

+## Overview

+This application is designed to securely ingest, encrypt, store, and retrieve user data, with a strong emphasis on protecting sensitive information such as credit card numbers, CCVs, and bank account numbers.
+The app leverages Python, Docker, Elasticsearch, and Kibana, and implements robust cryptographic techniques to ensure data confidentiality and integrity.

+## Technical Architecture

+### Main Components

+- **Python Application** (in `app/`): Handles data ingestion, encryption/decryption, and communication with Elasticsearch.
+- **Elasticsearch**: Stores user records, including encrypted sensitive fields.
+- **Kibana**: Provides a UI for querying and visualizing user data (excluding sensitive fields, which remain encrypted).
+- **Docker**: Used to orchestrate the Python app, Elasticsearch, and Kibana for reproducible, isolated deployments.

+### Core Workflow

+1. **Data Ingestion**:
+   - The app fetches user data from an external API (URL specified in `.env`).
+   - Dates are normalized for consistency.

+2. **Encryption Process**:
+   - For each user, a Data Encryption Key (DEK) is generated.
+   - Sensitive fields (`credit_card_num`, `credit_card_ccv`, `cuenta_numero`) are encrypted using AES-256 in EAX mode with the DEK.
+   - Encrypted data, along with associated tags and nonces, are Base64-encoded for storage.
+   - A Key Encryption Key (KEK) is derived using the user's username concatenated with a master key (environment variable) and a random salt, via the scrypt KDF.
+   - The DEK is encrypted with the KEK, and all components (encrypted data, encrypted DEK, tags, nonces, salts) are stored in Elasticsearch.

+3. **Data Storage**:
+   - All user records, with encrypted sensitive fields, are indexed in Elasticsearch under the `user` index.

+4. **Data Retrieval & Decryption**:
+   - To access sensitive data, the app requires the correct `MASTER_KEY` environment variable.
+   - The app retrieves the encrypted DEK and decrypts it using the KEK (derived as above).
+   - It then uses the DEK to decrypt sensitive fields and reconstruct the original user data.
+   - If the `MASTER_KEY` is missing or incorrect, decryption fails, ensuring data remains protected.

+5. **Kibana Integration**:
+   - Kibana is used for querying and visualizing user data.
+Sensitive fields remain encrypted and are not directly visible.

+### Security Features

+- **Field-level Encryption**: Only sensitive fields are encrypted, allowing non-sensitive data to be queried and analyzed without risk.
+- **Per-user Encryption Keys**: Each user's sensitive data is encrypted with a unique DEK, itself encrypted with a KEK derived from a master key and username.
+- **Environment-based Master Key**: The master key is never stored in code or in the database, only as an environment variable, and should be securely managed.
+- **Hashing Option for CCV**: The app includes functions to hash and verify the CCV field, supporting best practices for storing non-reversible secrets.

+### Additional Documentation

+- `docs/Encryption and Decryption.md`: Deep dive into the cryptographic approach.
+- `docs/Input Data.md`: Describes the structure and source of the input data.
+- `docs/Analisis de riesgo.md`: Risk analysis for the solution.
+- `docs/Suposiciones.md`: Assumptions made during development.

+### Running the App

+- The app is containerized; see below for Docker usage and environment setup.
+- Data can be ingested and encrypted via the Python CLI (`main.py`), and decrypted only with the correct master key.

+---

 ### Preparations

 Clone all the contents, make sure to have docker and docker compose installed, in my case i have `Docker version 26.0.1`